Stats & Training

 How to Evolve

-Breed with Gengar to get Gastly eggs easily from the Indeterminate egg group.
+Breed with Gengar to get Gastly eggs easily using 49 partners from the Indeterminate egg group.
 Notable egg moves include Astonish, Clear Smog, Disable and 10 more.

 the remaining moves gives Gengar answers even while choice-locked.
 Choice Specs provides boosted special damage with move lock, and max Sp.
 Atk and Speed EVs with Levitate mean every prediction that lands hits hard.